-

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?

-Notwithstanding that the three-month period referred to above has not been satisfied, the Court shall, on the request of the Beneficiary, grant an appropriate injunction to prevent infringement or to prohibit its continuation, if the beneficiary proves that immediate action is necessary to avoid substantial damage.
+Notwithstanding the three-month requirement, section 61(4) of the Act empowers the court to grant an interim injunction at the request of the beneficiary to prevent or restrain infringement, if the beneficiary can show that immediate action is necessary to avoid substantial damage.

 -